ibm-cloud-docs/openwhisk/openwhisk_reference.md

 - *response*: A dictionary that defines the keys `success`, `status`, and `result`:
   - *status*: The activation result, which might be one of the following values: "success", "application error", "action developer error", "whisk internal error".
   - *success*: Is `true` if and only if the status is `"success"`
 - *result*: A dictionary that contains the activation result.
-If the activation was successful, this contains the value that is returned by the action.
+If the activation was successful, the result contains the value that is returned by the action.
 If the activation was unsuccessful, `result` contains the `error` key, generally with an explanation of the failure.

 ## JavaScript actions